BYLAWS OF THE ROTARY CLUB OF ALAMO

 Article II Election of Directors and Officers

-Section 1 – At a time at least sixty days prior to the Annual Meeting, the President shall name a chairman of the Nomination/Election Committee, along with four other club members to serve on the committee.
+Section 1 – At a time at least sixty days prior to the Annual Meeting in December, the President shall name a chairman of the Election Committee, along with four other club members to serve on the committee.
 After the committee members are named, the committee shall prepare, from a list of eligible members, a slate of twelve candidates for election as voting Directors.
-Nominees may include otherwise eligible members of the Nomination/Election committee.
-At least four weeks prior to the Annual Meeting, the twelve nominees shall be presented to the membership at a regular meeting.
-Prior to that meeting, the names of the nominees shall be published in the official weekly publication of the Club.
-The Nomination/Election Committee shall conduct the election at a regular meeting, one or more ballots shall be cast, if necessary, and each of the eight nominees receiving the highest number of votes shall be declared elected as a voting Director.
-(04-14-17)
+Nominees may include otherwise eligible members of the Election committee.
+The twelve nominees shall be presented to the membership at a regular meeting normally scheduled during the first two weeks of November.
+At least two weeks prior to that meeting, the names of the nominees shall be published in the official weekly publication of the Club.
+The Election Committee shall conduct the election at a regular meeting, one or more ballots shall be cast, if necessary, and each of the eight nominees receiving the highest number of votes shall be declared elected as a voting Director.
+In the event a situation shall occur where it is not possible to hold an in-person meeting where none or only a limited number of members are able to attend, the President may declare that the election will be conducted by mail-in ballot as described in Article II Section 10 these bylaws.
+(04-14-17-21)

 Section 3 – Qualifications (14)